bioinfo-pf-curie/geniac/utils/docs/run.rst

 docker
 ++++++

 This profile allows the usage of the singularity containers.
-This profile will work in any case.
+This profile will work in any case (provided that you have root credentials to run docker).

 *example*